All about Culture Night

 Will there be available parking in the city center on Culture Night?

 There will be limited parking available in the city center on Culture Night.
 Parking structures are available at City Hall, Vesturgata, Vitatorg, Stjörnuport, and Höfðatorg.
 The parking garage at Harpa is open from 2pm to 9pm.
-The parking garages of Traðakot and Kolaport will be closed on Culture Night.
+The parking garages of Traðakot and Kolaport are closed on Culture Night.
 Standard fees apply.

 Park closer to get further!

-For those who prefer driving to the city center, Strætó's shuttle service is available to quickly and safely reach the festival area.
+For those who prefer driving to the city center, note that Strætó's shuttle service is available to quickly and safely reach the festival area.
 Cars can be parked at Laugardalur and Borgartún.
 The shuttles will run non-stop from 7am to 1am from Laugardalshöll Arena with stops at Strætó's bus stops on Borgartún and Hlemmur, then straight to Hallgrímskirkja.
 Shuttle stops will be clearly marked.

 Respect the residents of the city center and avoid parking in private parking spots or obstructing residents’ driveways.